kdis-lab/MIML/README.md

   * BR transformation.
     * CitationkNN, MDD, MIDD, MIBoost, MILR, MIOptimalBall, MIRI, MISMO, MISVM, MITI, MIWrapper, SimpleMI.
   * LP transformation.
     * CitationkNN, MIWrapper, SimpleMI.
+If MDD, MIDD, MIBoost, MILR, MIOptimalBall, MIRI, MISMO, MISVM or MITI are run withan LP transformation the following execution error is raised *Cannot handle multi-valued nominalclass!*.
+This is due to the philosophy of the LP method which obtains one multi-class dataset andthese algorithms are only able to deal with binary class data.
 2 MIML to ML approach.
 This approach transforms the MIML problem to ML and then uses any ML algorithm to solve the problem.
 To this end, a transformation at bag level is performed.
 Currently, three bag transformations have been included: arithmetic, geometric and min-max.
 Te following are the ML algorithms considered by the librery.
   * BR, LP, RPC, CLR, BRkNN, DMLkNN, IBLR, MLkNN, HOMER, RAkEL, PS, EPS, CC, ECC, MLStacking.
 3 MIML solving without transformation.
 Currently two algorithms have been included.
   * Bagging
   * MIMLkNN